BeratE/pdlibs/README.md

 The data structures on the library depend heavily on the [PlaydateSDK](https://sdk.play.date/) Objects library.
 See the comments in the source files for usage of the classes.

+# Usage
+Check out the repository in your `source` folder and `import` the required file.
+To avoid importing all files seperately, you can just import the `all.lua` file in a submodule to include all corresponding files in the submodule.

 # Behavior
 Modular behavior tree (BT) implementation.